 Every seasoned presenter and team leader knows that one of the most important parts of a meeting is the end.
 In this blog post we explain why your ending is so vital and share 10 fun, creative and memorable ways to end your virtual meeting positively.

-- Use the end of your video meeting to land your key message.
+- Use closing activities for virtual meetings to land your key message.

-- Try to make endings more fun with a quote, statistic, teammate shout-out or even a virtual cheer.
+- Closing meeting ideas can be more fun with a quote, statistic, teammate shout-out or even a virtual cheer.

 - Invest in the right technology so your video calls are seamless.